The natural wonders of... Japan

 The Park Hyatt is one of the finest hotels in the world, and thanks largely to 2003's Lost in Translation, it is also one of the most famous.
 The hotel begins on the 45th floor, and each luxurious but understated room has enormous windows offering superb views of the Tokyo skyline.
 The views from the famous New York Grill on the top floor, are even more impressive.
 Here we were treated to Kobe Beef, and a few drinks at the bar, where we imagined we were Bill Murray watching the live jazz band whilst sipping suntory whisky.

-Cox & Kings offers an 8-night Japan’s Cultural Treasures group tour taking in Tokyo, Nikko, Hakone National Park, Kyoto and Nara from £2820 per person.
+Cox & Kings offers a 10-night Japan's Cultural Treasures group tour taking in Tokyo, Hakone National Park, Kyoto and Nara.